BassorDev/Netflix-Phishing-Weebhook/README.md

 # Netflix-Phishing-Weebhook
 phishing for "Netflix.com", everything will be received on a discord webhook.
 Convenient to be notified when a new victim is trapped.

+( REQUIRED : website with php, fillezila, the discord app, a brain. )

 How to use